LLB (Bristol) LLM (Essex) MSc (Cranfield) PhD (Tilburg)

 He has also worked for the International Committee of the Red Cross, UNICEF, and the Office of the High Commissioner for Human Rights in Geneva.

-During 2019, Stuart will teach in the Human Rights and Democratisation in Africa master’s programme; and the Oxford University/George Washington University summer school at Oxford.
+During 2020, Stuart has taught in the Human Rights and Democratisation in Africa master’s programme.

 Areas of interest: The use of force, counterterrorism, and protection under international law